Mantra.Tips

 Best Time

-Morning, especially on Ram Navami, Saturdays, or during difficulties
+Morning after bath; especially on Ram Navami, Tuesdays and Saturdays, or during difficulty

 Instructions